DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/selection.md

 ## Select All

-Perform the following steps to enable the "select/deselect all" capability.
+Perform the following steps to enable the "select/deselect all" capability:

 - Add the `LocalSelection` plugin above the `TableSelection` one.
 - Add the `TableHeaderRow` plugin.